sridharan31/daily-fresh-hosur/MIGRATION_SUCCESS_COMPLETE.md

-# 🎉 Daily Fresh Hosur - Supabase Migration Complete!
+# 🎉 Daily Fresh Hosur - Supabase Migration & Cleanup Complete!

 ## ✅ Migration Status: **COMPLETED**
+## ✅ Cleanup Status: **COMPLETED**
+## ✅ Bundle Status: **NO ERRORS**

-Your Daily Fresh Hosur e-commerce app has been successfully migrated from Firebase to Supabase with comprehensive enhancements for the Tamil Nadu market.
+Your Daily Fresh Hosur e-commerce app has been successfully migrated from Node.js and Firebase to Supabase.
+All legacy code has been removed, bundling errors fixed, and the application is now running with a clean architecture.

 ## 🚀 What's Been Accomplished